intellectivelab/docs.intellectivelab.com/_docs/unity-extjs/configuration/unity-case-management.md

 workbasket definitions)
 - `ANNOTATION` – search for annotations (history items/comments)
-- `WORK_ITEM:SUB_WORK_ITEMS` - designed for jBPM to show split workitems and subworkitems of the selected case such as TaskResponse and RequestProcessing on Case Details View.
+- `WORK_ITEM:SUB_WORK_ITEMS` - designed for jBPM to show split workitems and subworkitems of the selected case on Case Details View.
+If `SUB_WORK_ITEMS` scope is specified, only child workitems are shown in this grid, the parent ones will not be displayed.
-Split workitems are displayed on a separate from the parent workitems tab.
+Thus, subworkitems are displayed on a separate from the parent workitems tab.

 ## Case views